ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Percussive Maintenance being enabled preventing luck stat, Heretic transformation, and gummy clones from working/updating.
 - Fixed Percussive Maintenance not removing its hooks on uninstall (possible performance/compatibility issue).
 - Updated TILER2 dependency to 6.0.2.

-**1.5.1**

-- Added an unlock achievement to Percussive Maintenance.
-- Unlock achievements for all items are now implemented correctly, which will no longer look like always-unlocked items in the logbook.
-- Cardboard Box now removes nav nodes.
-No nav nodes are created by placement (yet), as a now-intentional barricade mechanic.